Listing 4 entries:

 Made into a film in 1955, which is regarded by aficionados as one of the definitive examples of film noir.

-California-based manufacturer of a well-regarded series of FM radios in the 1950s and 60s.
+American manufacturer of a well-regarded series of FM radios, speakers and turntables in the 1950s and 60s.

 The company name was derived from the initials of designer Henry Kloss and his business partners Malcolm Lowe and J. Anton Hoffman.